ArtifexSoftware/mupdf.js/docs/classes/StructuredText.rst

     Search the text for all instances of `needle`, and return an array with all matches found on the page.

-    Each match in the result is an array containing one or more QuadPoints that cover the matching text.
+    Each match in the result is an array containing one or more :ref:`QuadPoints <Glossary_Object_Points_and_QuadPoints>` that cover the matching text.

     :arg needle: `string`.
     :return: `[...]`.